 We adopt out cats, dogs, puppies and kittens.

-Helen Woodward animals come from a variety of sources, such as the transfer of animals from public shelters to relieve overcrowding (approximately 90%), as well as owner transfer.
+Helen Woodward pets come from a variety of sources, such as transferring from public shelters to relieve overcrowding, working with local dog and cat rescues, as well as owner surrender.
 Pets are relinquished by their owners for a variety of reasons.
 Sometimes it is because of a move, allergies or a lifestyle change.
-All transferred pets have passed our rigorous medical and behavioral screening.
+All surrendered pets have passed our rigorous medical and behavioral screening.

 If I need to give my pet up for adoption, what do I do?

 Call us for an appointment to learn about our requirements.
 Each pet must pass a health and behavioral exam.
 Because we are a limited access facility, we can only accept pets on a space available basis, which varies by species and age.
 We accept only healthy pets.

 Do you take pets on a temporary basis?